 As such, eggs, milk and other food products that contain hormones are safe for consumption when taken in moderation.

-Anabolic steroids contain a lot of testosterone, which many may consider a solution since the key cause of enlarged male breasts is hormone imbalance where estrogen levels are higher.
+Anabolic steroids contain a lot of testosterone, which many may consider a solution since the key cause of gynecomastia is hormone imbalance where estrogen levels are higher.

 Sounds like a solution right?
 Wrong.